ogavrilov/pypdftool/README.md

 	// object - contains insertion options
 	"mod":
 	{
-		// string - default 'addText' - other values not yet provided "type": "addText",
+		// string - default 'addText' - available values: 'addText', 'print', 'rotate' - other values not yet provided "type": "addText",
-		// array of strings - text to be inserted
+		// array of strings - text to be inserted (only relevant for type 'addText') "text":
-		"text":
 		[
 		"Line 1\nString-----2",
 		"Line 3--"
 		],
-		// string - default #000000 - hex color format
+		// string - default #000000 - hex color format (only relevant for type 'addText') "textColor": "#3f48cc",
-		"textColor": "#3f48cc",
-		// string - default #000000 - hex color format
+		// string - default #000000 - hex color format (only relevant for type 'addText') "borderColor": "#3f48cc",
-		"borderColor": "#3f48cc",
-		// int - default 0
+		// int - default 0 (only relevant for type 'addText') "borderWidth": 0,
-		"borderWidth": 0,
-		// string - default: Verdana - if specified ont cannot be found in the system, the default font will be used, if it cannot be found in the system, we will try get the font from the pdf document and use it
+		// string - default: Verdana - if specified ont cannot be found in the system, the default font will be used, if it cannot be found in the system, we will try get the font from the pdf document and use it (only relevant for type 'addText')
 		"fontName": "Arial",
-		// int - default 20
+		// int - default 20 (only relevant for type 'addText') "fontSize": 14,
-		"fontSize": 14,
-		// bool - default false
+		// bool - default false (only relevant for type 'addText') "fontBold": true,
-		"fontBold": true,
 		// int - default 1 - the page number on which to insert; if 0 is specified, the insert will be placed on each page "pageNumber": 1,
-		// int - default 10 - distance from left page side in the per cent "left": 50,
+		// int - default 10 - distance from left page side in the per cent (only relevant for type 'addText') "left": 50,
-		// int - default 10 - distance from top page side in the per cent "top": 50,
+		// int - default 10 - distance from top page side in the per cent (only relevant for type 'addText') "top": 50,
-		// int - default 0 - the angle at which the insert will be roated counterclockwise "angle": 0,
+		// int - default 0 - the angle at which the insert will be rotated counterclockwise (only relevant for types 'addText' and 'rotate')
+		"angle": 0,
-		// string - default 'left' - available values: 'left', 'center', 'right' - text alignment in the rectangle frame "align": "center",
+		// string - default 'left' - available values: 'left', 'center', 'right' - text alignment in the rectangle frame (only relevant for type 'addText')
+		"align": "center",
-		// int - default 0 - indent text above the rectangle line
+		// int - default 0 - indent text above the rectangle line (only relevant for type 'addText') "topPadding": 1,
-		"topPadding": 1,
-		// int - default 0 - indent text to the left the rectangle line "leftPadding": 2,
+		// int - default 0 - indent text to the left the rectangle line (only relevant for type 'addText') "leftPadding": 2,
-		// int - default 0 - indent text to the right the rectangle line "rightPadding": 3,
+		// int - default 0 - indent text to the right the rectangle line (only relevant for type 'addText') "rightPadding": 3,
-		// int - default 0 - indent text below the rectangle line
+		// int - default 0 - indent text below the rectangle line (only relevant for type 'addText') "bottomPadding": 4
-		"bottomPadding": 4
 	}
 }